 There is no question that laptops, smart phones, and iPads have altered the way we do life: Technology puts a wealth of information at our fingertips, but can simultaneously cost us a fortune in terms of first-hand experience.
 These portable gadgets make it possible for us to connect with people on the other side of the globe, but increasingly prevent our connecting with family and friends on the other side of the dinner table.

+Creative endeavors are one of the most versatile options for tech-free fun.
 Whether it is modeling play-dough, cutting out paper dolls, or painting a picture, children love to make things.
 Maslow went so far as to include “creativity” in his hierarchy of needs.
 But creativity encompasses far more than arts and crafts.
 Baking bread, drafting blueprints, sewing clothes, composing music, landscaping gardens, or constructing tree forts also qualifies.

 Whatever your child’s area of interest, provide a few basic materials, some minimal instruction, and a place to work, then stand back and admire the results.
 Supplies don’t have to be expensive nor projects involved, especially in the beginning.
 Our kids have created all sorts of amazing things using recycled tin cans, cereal boxes, and egg cartons, along with a little bit of hot glue or duct tape.
 Our aspiring cooks start out using simple recipes with three to four ingredients.
 And we’ve bought almost all of our Lincoln Logs and Duplo blocks at garage sales for a fraction of the original cost.

 Do provide your children with a broad base of creative experiences, but don’t attempt to do everything at once.
 As your child grows older and begins to show deeper interest in a specific area, you can invest in higher quality tools and supplies or private lessons.